-GTA Financecorp Inc. (formerly GTA Resources and Mining Inc.) ("GTA" or the "Company") was incorporated pursuant to the provisions of the Business Corporations Act (Ontario) on August 9, 2006.
+GTA Financecorp Inc. ("GTA" or the "Company") was incorporated pursuant to the provisions of the Business Corporations Act (Ontario) on August 9, 2006.
 The address of the Company's registered office is 855 Brant Street, Burlington, Ontario L7R 2J6.
 The Company's shares were listed on the TSX Venture Exchange until February 8, 2019 at which time the shares were delisted at the request of the Company.